-Treatment of waste in production and at end-of-life is modelled using GaBi LCI data for landfill, incineration, recycling and composting processes.
+Treatment of waste in production and at end-of-life is modelled using Sphera Managed LCA Content (MLC) 2023.2 database LCI data for landfill, incineration, recycling and composting processes.
 Table 10: shows the most relevant waste processing and treatment datasets used in modelling.